roblouie/structjs/readme.md

 canvasContext.putImageData(imageData, 0, 0);
 ```
 Great!
 We read in a bitmap image file and drew it to the canvas.
-But that's not all, the properties of the generated objects are **not** read only, you can modify the file by modifying the properties.
+But that's not all, the properties of the generated objects are **not** read only, **you can modify the file by modifying the properties**.
 For instance we can turn every other pixel in the bitmap image file blue by modifying the pixels.
 ```
 pixels.forEach((pixel, index) => {
   if (index % 2 === 0) {